safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 ```

 Here we make 100 curl requests against www.mcdemo.saft.in, sort them and
 collapse them into unique strings.
-This shows that both the Safespring and the PSNC
+This shows that both the Safespring and the other European Cloud providor's
 instances are taking part in the serving of web requests.

 ### Scaling up (and down)